hinto-janaiyo/monero-utils/README.md

 ```
 ./monero-51%-detector
 ```
+This will only search through what your `monerod` has logged in `bitmonero.log`

-`~/.bitmonero/bitmonero.log` is the default log path used to find block reorgs
+`~/.bitmonero/bitmonero.log` is the default log path used

 To configure script options, edit the variables at the top of the script